inbo/tutorials/content/tutorials/spatial_point_in_polygon/index.md

     ## with 580 features
     ## It has 3 fields

-Note the warning: it is because the spatialite database from the EEA website (with the 10 km x 10 km grid) still uses the older PROJ.4 string to represent the coordinate reference system.
-Because the `rgdal` package is still backwards compatible, we should not worry about this:
-`rgdal` does the translation for the newer GDAL 3 and PROJ \>= 6, which are not compatible with PROJ.4 strings.
-Do know that, instead of *PROJ.4* strings, the *WKT2* string is now used in R to better represent coordinate reference systems.
+Note the warning: it is because some PROJ.4 information, i.e. the string to represent the coordinate reference system, is not supported anymore in the current geospatial GDAL and PROJ libraries (the background workhorses for spatial R packages).
+The spatialite database from the EEA website (with the 10 km x 10 km grid) still uses the older PROJ.4 string .
+Because the `rgdal` package is still backwards compatible, we should not (yet) worry about this: `rgdal` does the translation for the newer GDAL 3 and PROJ \>= 6.
+Do know that, instead of *PROJ.4* strings, the *WKT2* string is now used in R to better represent coordinate reference systems (so it would best be incorporated in the EEA data source).
 Just compare these:

 ``` r
 # PROJ.4 string = old; used by PROJ 4